The New Restaurant Critic is You!

 Did the Internet Get it Wrong in Iowa Caucus?

 Was the recent Iowa caucus the first truly ‘social’ primary in this year’s Presidential race?
-The following infographic published by Sociagility compares each candidate’s share of the vote and some of the key social media metrics published in the weeks leading up to January 3rd event and concludes that the winner in terms of predicting the result in Iowa was… the mainstream news media?
+The following infographic compares each candidate’s share of the vote and some of the key social media metrics published in the weeks leading up to January 3rd event and concludes that the winner in terms of predicting the result in Iowa was… the mainstream news media?

 SPK The Power of Face-to-Face Communication